 Table1.TestQuery, the query will show up in the context menu of Table1 in the "Related queries" submenu.
 You can rename your query by pressing F2 or clicking the Rename button.

-Aside from code, each embedded query/script also has information on the connection that should be used when executing it.
+Aside from the code, each embedded query/script also has information on the connection that should be used when executing it.
 When you create an embedded query, it automatically picks up the configuration of the current connection.

 To view and change the connection configuration, select the query in the Workbook queries pane and click the Connection button.